Memory-Efficient Differentially Private Training with Gradient Random Projection: Introduction

-\begin{itemize}[leftmargin=*, nosep] \item We observe that in gradient projection-based memory-efficient DP training, random projection enjoys the same performance as using a projection matrix obtained from SVD, similar to what has been observed in training non-private models \citep{hao2024flora}. \item We observe that in projection-based memory-efficient DP training, na\"ively privatizing the gradient does not lead to a competitive algorithm to standard methods such as DP-Adam.
-Instead, we propose \ouralg{}, which privatizes the {\it projected gradients} in lower dimensional space. \item We provide a set of novel analyses of the privacy-utility guarantee for the proposed \ouralg{} with unbounded projection matrices.
+\begin{itemize}[leftmargin=*, nosep] \item We demonstrate that privatization flattens the singular value spectrum of gradients, motivating the use of random projections (as in \citep{hao2024flora}) rather than SVD-based projections (as in \citep{zhao2024galore}). \item We establish that projecting gradients before privatization is critical for achieving high utility and memory efficiency. \ouralg{} uses the principle of privatizing the {\it projected gradients} in lower dimensional space to achieve significant memory efficiency gains and improved utility over a na\"ive approach that privatizes gradients before projection.
+We primarily obtain significant memory savings in storing the optimizer states, since we only need to maintain the projected states.
+This leads to substantially lower memory usage compared to differentially private implementations of Adam, which must store full first and second moment estimates for all parameters. \item We provide a set of novel analyses of the privacy-utility guarantee for the proposed \ouralg{} with projection matrices having random but unbounded entries.
 The theoretical result indicates that \ouralg{} enjoys the same utility guarantee as DP-SGD. \item Our experiments demonstrate the efficiency and high utility of the proposed algorithm.
 In particular, compared to DP-Adam, our algorithm achieves similar performance with significantly less memory usage (e.g., $24.4$GB compared with $78.1$GB when training RoBERTa-Large).
 Compared to recent memory-efficient DP training methods such as DP-ZO and DP-LoRA, our algorithm can be used for pre-training, while the others are restricted to fine-tuning tasks only.
-Furthermore, \ouralg{} requires significantly fewer iterations to converge than zeroth-order DP methods, reducing training time by more by more than 6 times. \end{itemize}
+Furthermore, \ouralg{} requires significantly fewer iterations to converge than zeroth-order DP methods, reducing total training time by a factor of more than 6. \end{itemize}

 Concurrently with our work, D2P2-SGD \citep{jiangd2p2} introduced random gradient projection in the DP setting, with a focus on tighter theoretical error bounds rather than memory efficiency.
 A key distinction is that \ouralg{} projects gradients before privatization, enabling substantial memory savings and improved practical utility, as demonstrated in \cref{sec:exp-vit-pretraining}.